Creating a custom terminology

 Directionality

-When you create custom terminology in Amazon Translate, you can choose the following types for directionality, which indicates whether your terminology has one or multiple source languages.
+When you upload a custom terminology file, you set the directionality value for the custom terminology.
+Directionality indicates whether your terminology file specifies one source language or multiple source languages.

 - Uni-directional